 Waking up on the beach is never a bad idea.
 Ever.
-Grab your tents and sleeping bags, The Farm, as the locals call it, is a coastal reserve and top surfing beach with stunning views in all directions.
-And we mean absolutely and undeniably stunning.
-Plus, if you’re up for a little adventure, there’s non-stop solid surf, and picnic areas giving you 360-degree views of Killalea, fishing and hikes to do.
+Grab your tents and sleeping bags, The Farm, as the locals call it, is a coastal reserve and top surfing beach with stunning views in all directions so yes, this means you're in for some beach camping.
+Plus, if you’re up for a little adventure, there’s non-stop solid surf, and picnic areas giving you 360-degree views of Killalea, fishing and plenty of hikes to do.

 Diamond Head, Crowdy Bay National Park

 So if unzipping your tent and having front row seats to watching the sun rise over the ocean sounds like your kind of jam, you’ll definitely want to hit up Diamond Head.
 This incredible headland is home to 75 camping sites, picnic tables, BBQ facilities, showers and toilets (thank God).
 You’re guaranteed to make a few new friends (think kangaroos, wallabies and the occasional pod of dolphins), and get your Dora on hiking along the Mermaid Lookout track (yep, more stunning views).
 Best of all, this camping spot is pretty cheap too.

 Bouddi National Park